Integrated Strategy for Radioactive Waste

 The first of its kind for Canada, the Integrated Strategy for Radioactive Waste is informed by more than two years of engagement with Canadians, Indigenous peoples and waste generators and owners, as well as detailed studies of both technical considerations and international best practices.

-In 2020, the NWMO was asked by Natural Resources Canada to lend our technical and public engagement expertise to the development of an Integrated Strategy for Radioactive Waste.
-We were asked to develop this strategy as part of the Government of Canada’s Radioactive Waste Policy review.
+In 2020, as part of the Government of Canada’s Radioactive Waste Policy review, the NWMO was asked by Natural Resources Canada to lend our technical and public engagement expertise to the development of an Integrated Strategy for Radioactive Waste.

-It is recommended that low-level waste be disposed of in near-surface disposal facilities with implementation managed by waste generators and waste owners.
+Low-level waste will be disposed of in multiple near-surface disposal facilities.
+Implementation will be managed directly by waste generators and waste owners.

 ISRW